 The database module is the only on not following the Domain module because the database just needs 2 package which is database connection util for create the connection between application and database and the CRUD package to modify the database during we have cooperation author.

-The diagram about architecture showing up the basic relationship between the module and packages.
+The diagram about architecture following is showing up the basic relationship between the module and packages.

 Figure 2: Architecture Diagram